 Paying quarterly estimated income tax will help ensure your tax is paid accurately and timely.
 Avoid the shock of discovering you have not saved enough during the year to pay your taxes in April.
 Learn more about how to update your Income Tax Withholding.

-do not have Vermont income tax withheld from your pay
+you do not have Vermont income tax withheld from your pay.

-do not have enough Vermont income tax withheld each pay period
+you do not have enough Vermont income tax withheld each pay period.

-have Vermont income not subject to withholding tax
+you have Vermont income not subject to withholding tax.

-if you think that your withholding will be less than 90% of your tax liability
+you think that your withholding will be less than 90% of your tax liability.

-if you are a Vermont resident working in another state
+you are a Vermont resident working in another state.

 How to Calculate Your Payment